Study of the U.S. Institutes for Scholars

 Host Institution: University of Massachusetts Donahue Institute

-The Study of the U.S. Institute on American Politics and Political Thought examines major currents in U.S. political thought from the colonial period to the present.
-It explores the shaping of American identity and the intersection and interplay between that identity and U.S. history and politics.
-The Institute is organized around two interrelated questions: How has a system of ordered liberty founded in the nineteenth century survived through two centuries of social and political change; and how is that system functioning today.
+The Study of the U.S. Institute on American Politics and Political Thought explores how intellectual and political movements have influenced modern American political institutions and examines currents in U.S. political thought from the colonial period to the present.
+Drawing upon the American Political Development approach, the Institute is organized around two interrelated questions: How has a system of ordered liberty founded in the nineteenth century survived through two centuries of social and political change; and how is that system functioning today.
 The Institute provides an overview of the country's democratic founding, and discussions of race, religion, immigration, gender, and civil rights weave together a stronger understanding of the development of American political thought.
 The academic program consists of discussions with practicing politicians and policy makers as well as lecture and seminar style instruction.
-Participants travel to Boston; New York; Gettysburg, PA; Charlottesville, VA; and Washington, D.C., to experience and examine places relevant to U.S. political thought including Brooklyn City Hall, the Pennsylvania State House, Monticello, and the U.S. Capitol.
+Participants travel to Boston; New York; Harrisburg, Pennsylvania; Shepherdstown, West Virginia, Charlottesville, Virginia; and Washington, D.C., to experience and examine places relevant to U.S. politics and political thought including the Pennsylvania State House, Monticello, and the U.S Capitol.

 SUSI on Contemporary American Literature